ivanatu/WebPracticeReactJs/README.md

 ### Installation
   1. Make directory to where you want you application will be stored e.g `mkdir Myapp`
-  2. Clone the repo using gitclone
-   `git clone https://github.com/ivanatu/WebPracticeReactJs.git`
+  2. Clone the repo using gitclone into the empty directory you just created `git clone https://github.com/ivanatu/WebPracticeReactJs.git`
   3. Navigate to the clone directory.
    `cd WebPracticeReactJs`